 Farah Peterson is a legal historian who focuses on the early American republic.
 Her scholarship on statutory interpretation and constitutional law has appeared or is forthcoming in the Yale Law Journal, Columbia Law Review, Virginia Law Review, and elsewhere.

 Farah Peterson is also an essayist.
-Her nonfiction, including personal essays, art criticism, and social commentary, has appeared or is forthcoming in Ploughshares, The American Scholar, The Best American Magazine Writing and The Atlantic.
-Her works were selected as Notable Essays in the Best American Essays in 2018 and 2022, and nominated for an Ellie Award in 2021.
+Her nonfiction, including personal essays, art criticism, and social commentary, has appeared or is forthcoming in Ploughshares, The American Scholar, The Best American Magazine Writing, The Threepenny Review, and The Atlantic.
+Her works were selected as Notable Essays in the Best American Essays in 2018 and 2022, and she was a finalist for a National Magazine Award in 2021.

 Professor Peterson holds a PhD in American history from Princeton University.
 She earned her JD from Yale Law School and received her bachelor’s in history from Yale as well.
 After law school, Peterson clerked for Associate Justice Stephen Breyer on the US Supreme Court and Judge Guido Calabresi on the US Court of Appeals for the Second Circuit.